Banging Toolbox

 Although they can make straight cuts, they are usually better suited for cutting curves or shapes in wood like squares.

-They may also be fitted with a bevel and used to cut angles of up to 45°.
+Additionally, they may be fitted with a bevel and used to cut angles of up to 45°.

 A user-friendly cutting tool